geerlingguy/fathom-container/README.md

 ### Push the image to Docker Hub

-See the `.travis.yml` file in this repository for how it pushes all the tagged images automatically on any commit to the `master` branch.
+See the HitHub Actions workflow file in this repository for how it pushes all the tagged images automatically on any commit to the `master` branch.

 ## License